Skip to main content

 Cursor Agent Development

-• Development environment settings
+• Development container settings

 • Code style and formatting rules